raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/3. Spring Boot/1. Spring Boot – Application Properties/README.md

 1. What are the primary ways to define application properties in Spring Boot?
 2. How can profiles be used to manage different configurations for various environments?
 3. Explain how to use application.properties and application.yml for configuring a Spring Boot application.
-4. How does Spring Boot's configuration binding work with @ConfigurationProperties?
+4. How does Spring Boot's configuration binding work with `@ConfigurationProperties`?
 5. What is the order of precedence for property sources in Spring Boot?